 - 1/2 to 1 teaspoon grated orange zest

-- 1. In a large bowl, cream shortening, butter and sugars.
+- 1. In a large mixing bowl, cream shortening, butter and sugars.
 Beat in the eggs and vanilla.
 Combine the oats, flour, apple pie spice, baking powder, baking soda and salt; gradually add to the creamed mixture.
 Stir in cherries and orange peel.

 - 2. Drop by 1/3 cupfuls onto an ungreased baking sheet.
 Press to form a 4-in. circle.
 Bake at 375° for 9-12 minutes or until golden brown.
 Let stand for 1 minute before removing to wire racks to cool.
 Yield: 1 dozen.